-In recent years, the cost of batteries, wind and solar generation have declined, making them among the least-cost energy sources available.
-At the same time, there continue to be substantial hurdles to integrating these resources into the electric grid in an efficient, cost-effective way.
-Dispatchable, flexible fossil fuel resources face tighter and tighter constraints, and transmission availability is anticipated to be a key limitation as new renewable generation is added to the grid to meet increasing demand.
+In recent years, the cost of batteries, wind, and solar generation have declined, making them among the least-cost energy sources available.
+But substantial hurdles remain in integrating these resources into the electric grid in an efficient, cost-effective way.
+Dispatchable, flexible fossil fuel resources face tighter and tighter constraints, with few zero-carbon options to replace their reliable contribution to the grid.
+Meanwhile, transmission availability will likely be a key limitation as new renewable generation is added to the grid.

-To navigate this volatile energy landscape, EWEB's 2022 Integrated Resource Plan forecasts EWEB's energy demands and examines a variety of energy resources that may fit those future needs.
-As EWEB's current contracts expire over the next two to eight years, EWEB will need to decide how to procure the energy that we serve to our customers.
+To navigate this volatile energy landscape, EWEB's 2023 Integrated Resource Plan forecasts EWEB's energy demand 20 years into the future and examines a variety of energy resources that may fit those future needs.
+As EWEB's current contracts expire over the next two to eight years, we will need to decide how to procure the energy that we serve to our customers.